fogus/spiel/pyramidenspiel/unnamed/README.markdown

 Setup
 =====

-To play you'll need a 5x5 board, an IceDice color die, and a Treehouse set.
+To play you'll need a hand-drawn 5x5 board or [Volcano board](), an [IceDice]() color die, and a [Treehouse]() set.
+In addition you should draw a 3x3 grid on a piece of paper, or just use an existing [Martian Coaster]() of any color.

 You should setup the board in the following configuration:

 ![todo](https://raw.githubusercontent.com/fogus/spiel/master/graphics/todo.jpg)